maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.RecurringDates/README.md

   - A reference date to determine what month the pattern starts in case if an interval greater than 1
   - The days of the month that are valid
   - The ordinal days of the week in the month that are valid (e.g. last Friday of the month)
+  - The last days of the month that are valid (e.g. second last day of the month)
-  - If no days of the month or week are provided, the day of the month of the reference date will be used
+  - If no days are provided, the day of the month of the reference date will be used

 It's simple to chain calls to the above methods to set the limits and add multiple patterns for a single recurrence.